ans-group/docs.ukfast.co.uk/source/index.rst

 ==========================================
-Welcome to the UKFast Documentation Centre
+Welcome to the ANS Documentation Centre
 ==========================================

-For help with UKFast products and services, and guidance with web hosting and related technology.
+For help with ANS products and services, and guidance with web hosting and related technology.

 Contents:
 =========